 The Research, Development and Demonstration grants program supports research, development and demonstration projects that can increase the quantity of recycled products being sold in Victoria.

-Applications for Round 2 grants are now open
+Applications for Round 2 grants are now closed

 Research findings will be shared to inform industry of opportunities to use recovered materials in manufacturing and support procurement of products using recycled content.